gamesbook/protograf/docs/source/worked_example.rst

 The output PDF file should now have been created, in the same directory as your ``cards1.py`` file, called ``cards1.pdf``.
-If you open this in a PDF reader program, you should see that it contains a set of 9 blank, Poker-card sized, rectangular outlines (which we are calling "cards") laid out in a grid on an A4-sized page.
+If you open this in a PDF reader program, you should see that it contains a set of 9 blank, Poker-card sized, rectangular frames (which we are calling "cards") laid out in a grid on an A4-sized page.

 ..
 NOTE::